pantheon-systems/documentation/source/content/guides/account-mgmt/workspace-sites-teams/03-workspaces.md

 You can switch between Workspaces to work on personal projects or to switch between Professional Workspaces.
 To do so:

-- Click the Workspace Switcher (the icon in the upper left) to switch between Workspaces:
+- Click the Workspace Switcher (the icon in the upper left) to switch between Workspaces.

+  Your Personal Workspace is at the top, followed by an Professional Workspaces in which you are a member.

   ![Workspace switcher shows a personal and Agency workspace](../../../../images/dashboard/new-dashboard/workspaces-selector.png)